 She returned to her hometown of Bangkok, Thailand.
 After her daughter Nickie was born, Keng found a job as a receptionist at the YWCA there.

 All 100 YWCA employees are required to attend the weekly chapel services there.
 Keng was surprised by what she heard each week.
 "I wondered," says Keng, "Are they telling the truth?"

-So when, a few months later, Prapasri Rarevutipong, a staff member with Campus Crusade for Christ, conducted a "spiritual survey" at the YWCA, Keng agreed to meet with her.
+So when, a few months later, Prapasri Rarevutipong, a staff member with Cru, conducted a "spiritual survey" at the YWCA, Keng agreed to meet with her.

 After the survey, the two met again in the YWCA cafeteria over lunch.
 "She had so many questions about Christianity," remembers Prapasri, who explained the gospel to Keng.

 "I am not ready yet," Keng replied, noticing that her lunch hour was already over.
 "Come back next week and I will receive Christ properly."

 The following week, Keng accepted Jesus as her Savior.
 She then showed the JESUS video to her 8-year-old sister, Mook, who prayed and received Christ.
 Mook soon helped lead their mom to faith in the Lord.